 Test Your Call List

 One of the simplest but most important practice activities is testing your call list.
 How is information relayed efficiently to the staff?
 What reporting structure exists to ensure that all staff and volunteers are safe?
-You can use the PReP™ tool as the basis for your call tree, or you can complete the emergency call list from the Minnesota Historical Society.
+You can use the Pocket Response Plan™ or PReP ™ Template as the basis for your call tree, or you can complete this emergency call list from the Minnesota Historical Society.

 May Day: Do One Thing for Emergency Preparedness!